 A successful conversation with a resident who has dementia begins with eye contact and an introduction.
-Starting with something light and conversational such as the weather or what's happening in the news will put the person at ease.
+You can put a person at ease by starting with something light and conversational such as the weather or what's happening in the news.
 Nonverbal gestures such as head nods, a light touch on the arm, and a warm expression create trust.

-No matter how severe the dementia, practice these habits:
+No matter how severe the dementia, effective communication is very important.
+Practice these habits:

-- Approach from the front. - Take a deep breath and relax. - Take a moment to really look at the person. - Greet the person using their name, then introduce yourself. - Check your body language-if you are standing, you may appear threatening.

-- Ask a short, 1- or 2-step question and wait for a reply. - Be attentive and sympathetic . - Continue the conversation by asking a follow-up question.
+- Approach from the front, slowly.
+Avoid standing to the front or crowding the person, which may appear threatening. - Move to the side and crouch down. - Take a deep breath and relax. - Greet the person by name, then introduce yourself. - Use short, 1- or 2-part questions and wait for a reply. - Use a clam voice, be attentive and sympathetic. - Continue the conversation by asking a follow-up question.